 As for typing experience, it provides one of the most accurate word suggestions thanks to its machine learning capabilities.
-This accuracy is not only limited to regular typing, it also works great on auto-correct, voice typing, and glide typing.
-Also, features like GIFs, stickers, clipboards, voice typing, themes, etc. can instantly be accessed from the top bar.
+This accuracy is not only limited to regular typing, but it also works great with other features like auto-correct, voice typing, and glide typing.
+Furthermore, you can instantly access features like GIFs, stickers, clipboards, voice typing, themes, etc. from the top bar.

 On the other hand, you will find all the usual features like multilingual typing, one-handed mode, haptic feedback on keypress, dictionary, and more.
 The best thing about the Gboard is it is completely free and has no ads on it.
 All in all, Gboard is one of the best Android keyboard apps out there and you should definitely give it a try.

 ALSO READ: 10 Must-Have Android Apps

 If there’s one keyboard app that can compete with Google Gboard head-on, it’s Microsoft SwiftKey.
 In this app, you will get almost all the features that you find on Google Gboard.
 Whether it’s cloud syncing or built-in translation or a vast collection of emojis, stickers, and GIFs.

 On top of that, the app is highly customizable, so users can change the keyboard layout as per their style.
 For example, you can change the size of the keyboard, add a number row & emoji key, and reorder items at the top bar.